MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`AuthScheme`** - **Authentication**<br>
 `string`.
 Required when `TargetMethod = server || TaskType = sqlQuery || TaskType = sqlInline`.
 Allowed values: `windowsAuthentication` (Windows Authentication), `sqlServerAuthentication` (SQL Server Authentication).
 Default value: `windowsAuthentication`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the authentication mode for connecting to the SQL Server.
-In Windows authentication mode, the account used to configure deployment agent, is used to connect to the SQL Server.
-In SQL Server Authentication mode, the SQL login and password have to be provided in the parameters below.
+Specifies the authentication mode for connecting to the SQL Server.
+In Windows authentication mode, the account used to configure the deployment agent is used to connect to the SQL Server.
+In SQL Server authentication mode, the SQL login and password must be provided in the parameters below.
 <!-- :::editable-content-end::: -->
 <br>